wwwted/ndb-cluster-workshop/labs/Lab_5_bench.md

  tar xzf mysql-cluster-gpl-7.5.9.tar.gz
  cd mysql-cluster-gpl-7.5.9
 ```
-Build the flexAsynch binaries.
+To build the NDB from source (+ flexAsynch binaries), you need to have; cmake, C++ compiler (gcc), ncurses, bison, boost, readline, Java SDK, NodeJS SDK)

-(you need to have cmake, C++ compiler (gcc), ncurses, bison, boost, readline, Java SDK, NodeJS SDK)
+Run commands below to build the binaries;
 (replace my paths with your own before running the commands)
 ```
 mkdir 759Target